SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

     This is CDS 2.7.0, Compiler 1.0.32, Home: node_modules/@sap/cds
     ```

-    The important information is found on the fourth line that starts with `Created the 'cloud-samples-spaceflight-hana-xxxxxxxx' instance` where `xxxxxxxx` is some randomly generated identifier.
-This is the name of your HDI Container within the HANA database.
+    Look at the fourth line that starts with `Created the 'cloud-samples-spaceflight-hana-xxxxxxxx' instance` (where `xxxxxxxx` is some randomly generated identifier).
+This is the name of your HDI Container within the HANA database, and into which your database tables have been deployed.

-    Make a note of your HDI Container name as you will need to know this when you later connect to the database using the Database Explorer tool in Web IDE.
+    Although not essential, it is useful to make a note of your HDI Container name as you might need to know this when you later connect using the Database Explorer tool in Web IDE.

-    The reason for needing to know the HDI Container name is that during the TechEd training sessions, there will be multiple users all sharing the same Cloud Foundry Space.
-A single HANA Database instance has been allocated to each Space, and within that Space (and therefore within that Space's HANA Database instance) each user will have their own HDI Container.

-    When you perform the subsequent exercises, you will need to connect to your own HDI Container!

-## 0.5 Summary
+## 0.6 Summary

-You have now used the Core Data Services (CDS) tools to do three things:
+You have now used the Core Data Services (CDS) tool in two stages to achieve three things:

-1. The "Build CDS" invokes the CDS compiler that compiles any `.cds` files found in the `db` folder into `.hdbcds` files suitable for building HANA database tables.
+1. The "Build CDS" invokes the CDS compiler that compiles any `.cds` files found in the `db` folder into the `.hdbcds` found in the `db/src/gen/` folder.
 (The CDS compiler actually does much more than this, but here we are only interested in the compilation of  database table information)

-   The result of this compilation process is the `.hdbcds` files found in the `db/src/gen/` folder

-1. The second Build process then deploys the `.hdbcds` files to HANA.
-This causes the tables both to be built in your own HDI Container, and also populated
+1. The second Build process then does two things:

+    1. Using the name of your Cloud Foundry Space configured in your Web IDE preferences, it sends the `.hdbcds` table information to the database builder tool installed in t=your CF Space.
+The database Builder tool the generates the database tables in your HDI container

-1. Using the instructions found in the JSON file `db/src/csv/Data.hdbtabledata`, the deploy process also populates the HANA tables with data from the various `.csv` files found in the `db/src/csv` folder
+    1. Using the configuration found in the JSON file `db/src/csv/Data.hdbtabledata`, the database builder then populates the tables with the data from the various `.csv` files in the `db/src/csv` folder

 # \</exercise>